Zakaria-097/go-tictactoe/README.md

 ![](assets/boardCodes.png)

-These are the board position codes. `tl` represents top left position, `bm` bottom middle position, `mr` middle right, and so on.
+These are the board position codes. `tl` represents top left position, `bm` bottom middle, `mr` middle right, and so on.

 ### Start the game